 Measure Would Create a Thorough Process to Allow Terminally Ill Patients to Choose Their End of Life Option

-(TRENTON) – The New Jersey Assembly on Thursday voted 41-31-0 to approve the New Jersey Aid in Dying for the Terminally Ill Act, which Assembly Democrats John Burzichelli and Tim Eustace sponsored to create a process for terminally ill patients who wish for medicinal assistance to end their lives.
+The New Jersey Aid in Dying for the Terminally Ill Act, sponsored by Assembly Democrats John Burzichelli, Tim Eustace and Joe Danielsen, continued advancing on Thursday, moving New Jersey one step closer to creating a process for terminally ill patients wishing for medicinal assistance to end their lives.

 “This discussion is about revisiting a statute last looked at in 1978 that never took into account an individual’s right to control their body and their circumstances,” said Burzichelli (D-Gloucester/Salem/Cumberland).
 “Like society, medicine, palliative care and hospice services have changed dramatically since then.
 While there are many choices available right now that may be right for certain people, there is one more choice, not currently available, that deserves an honest discussion.”

 The bill would require patients suffering from a terminal disease to first verbally request a prescription from their attending physician, followed by a second verbal request at least 15 days later and one request in writing signed by two witnesses.
 In addition, the attending physician would have to offer the patient a chance to rescind their request.
 A consulting physician would then be called upon to certify the original diagnosis and reaffirm the patient is capable of making a decision.

 A patient must have a prognosis of six months or less to live to request and be prescribed medication under the bill.